flintlang/flint/README.md

 Current working paper: [Flint for Safer Smart Contracts](https://arxiv.org/abs/1904.06534)

 Flint has been developed as part of projects and summer work at [Imperial College Department of Computing](https://www.doc.ic.ac.uk) under the supervision of Professors Susan Eisenbach and Sophia Drossopoulou.
-Its original developer was Franklin Schrans for his MEng thesis and his presentation and thesis can be accessed [here](https://github.com/flintlang/flint/tree/master/docs/pdf).
+Its original developer was Franklin Schrans for his MEng thesis and then continued as a group project.
+The documentation (reports and presentations) can be accessed [here](https://github.com/flintlang/flint/tree/master/docs/pdf).

+(https://github.com/flintlang/flint/tree/master/docs/pdf).
 The work has continued as a group project and documentation for that work can be accessed [here](https://github.com/flintlang/flint/tree/b91d1302b839d7fda5fc8132c538084c3c6a0fd7/docs/pdf)

 [presentation](https://github.com/flintlang/flint/tree/b91d1302b839d7fda5fc8132c538084c3c6a0fd7/docs/pdf/2018-362-Presentation.pdf) and [report](https://github.com/flintlang/flint/tree/b91d1302b839d7fda5fc8132c538084c3c6a0fd7/docs/pdf/2018-362-Report.pdf) detailing the development were produced.